-I’M AT THE ANNUAL SCHOOL FUNDRAISER, and everyone, it seems, is having a great time.
+I’M AT THE ANNUAL SCHOOL FUNDRAISER for Bishop McGann Mercy High School, and everyone, it seems, is having a great time.
 Everyone but me. lithe problem?
 That mouth.
 For what seems like an eternity, it hasn’t stopped jabbering.

 “What do you do?”
 I innocently asked a mother I had never met before.
 Half an hour later, I am drowning in a flood of words: She’s told me about her job, her hobbies, her interests, her children–and she’s still talking.
 At first, I pretended to be interested.
 I nodded.
 I agreed.
 I tried to join in.
 Now, with glazed eyes and frayed nerves, I’ve stopped listening altogether.

 She, of course, hasn’t even noticed.
 She just keeps prattling on.

 NO DOUBT, YOU’VE BEEN THE VICTIM OF A chatterbox or two.
 With an endless supply of words, she may hold you hostage on the phone or trap you in a corner at a cocktail party.
 And though she may be perfectly nice, she seems clueless about the difference between a monologue and a dialogue.
 Maybe the chatterbox you know is your cousin.
 Maybe she’s your next-door neighbor.
 Or maybe … she’s you.